 - Raffles – You want all of your attendees to stick around and be present when giveaways occur, so be sure to add them to your timeline.

-- Event end time – Events can’t last forever!
+- Event end time – Events can’t last forever.
 Know when your event needs to end.
 Keep in mind that most venues require cleanup to be done prior to the end of the venue rental.
 Allow for enough time between guests leaving and the rental being over to clean up to avoid any unwanted fees.

-- Breakdown/clean up – After everyone is out it’s time to clean up!
+- Breakdown/clean up – After everyone is out it’s time to clean up.
 Make sure the staff knows what their duties are during the breakdown.
 Let vendors that will be part know when they are needed to start and complete teardown.

 Be as concrete as possible and leave nothing to chance.
 While your event planning experience might come in handy, remember that every event is unique.
-Not two event timelines are the same!
+Not two event timelines are the same.

 After The Event Comes Debriefing

 After your event is over, you should first take a deep breath, thank your event staff for their hard work, and pat yourself on the back.
-You did good!
+You did good.
 The hardest part is behind you, but the event timeline is not over just yet.
 After all, events don’t end when the last attendee goes home.
 Consider adding the following items to your timeline:

 - Hold event debrief meeting.
 Meet with your staff after your event for feedback.
 Ask what they think went well and what needs to be improved upon for next time.
-It is best to do this meeting as close to the event as possible so it is fresh in everyone’s mind.
+It is best to do this meeting as close to the event as possible so it is fresh in everyone’s minds.

 - A complete comparison of actual versus budgeted costs.
 Now that the event is over, you have all the information you need to compare the actual costs of your event versus the original budget.